 There were also several other little characters wandering about Meow Parlour and I was truly in my element.
 We’d eaten lunch just before our visit so didn’t sample any of the sweet treats on offer, however, we did enjoy coffee and pink lemonade.

 The Meow Parlour also have an array of board games for guests to use and the merchandise on offer was hard to resist.
-With three cats at home (two of which are rescues) we couldn’t leave without picking up a little souvenir for them to enjoy, so we bought a trio of handmade fortune cookie catnip toys.
-They were well received, as you can see below!
+With three cats at home (two of which are rescues) we couldn’t leave without picking up a little souvenir for them so we bought a trio of handmade fortune cookie catnip toys to take back to England.

 Have you ever visited a cat cafe before?
 I’d love to see your pictures!